 Great Options, But Not Overwhelming

-My First AAC app has enough options to make it an effective AAC device, but not so many that you’ll get overwhelmed and your child will lack ability to use it.
+My First AAC app has enough options to make it an effective app for nonverbal communication, but not so many that you’ll get overwhelmed and your child will lack ability to use it.
 Here are some of the features that have been simplified to make life easier for you and your child:

 –250 pre-set words

 — categories you can disable to reflect your child’s abilities